raj713335/FACIAL_RECOGNITION/README.md

-### Install tensorflow and all the other required libraries
+### Install Computer Vision and all the other required libraries

 ```sh
 $ pip install EasyTkinter